ThisaraKavishka/connect-four-game/README.md

 # connect-four-game
-connect four game in terminal
+connect four game in terminal.

-# Foobar
+#@ Requirements for this

 Foobar is a Python library for dealing with word pluralization.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+You can run this file on your terminal using IDE or other application.

 ```bash
 pip install foobar